Nature Day Camp

 Submit completed Health and Registration to the contact information below.

 Every child deserves the opportunity to go to Nature Day Camp.
 Thanks to the generosity of our sponsors the Yakima Area Arboretum is pleased to offer your family financial assistance as long as funds are available.
-To learn more about the Arboretum’s scholarship fund please download a 2020 Scholarship Application.
-Please return completed applications by May 24, 2020.
+To learn more about the Arboretum’s scholarship fund please download a 2019 Scholarship Application.

 Scholarships are limited to one (1) week of camp per child and up to three (3) children per family.